christopherfujino/dart-loop-benchmark/README.md

 A simple Dart app to benchmark the relative performance of iterating through a loop with `.forEach` versus using a `for (... in ...)` loop.

+## Implementation

+The code is essentially comparing the performance of visiting every element in a 2-dimensional matrix (a nested list of lists of integers), summing the integer values.
+In an attempt to trick the compiler from over-optimizing such a trivial application, the matrix dimensions are generated "randomly", though from a constant seed value, so that results will be deterministic.

 ## Usage

 You can execute the `test.sh` script, which will run `main.dart` both as JIT